East Arkansas Community College

 - As an open-door, two-year institution of higher education, East Arkansas Community College's primary focus is a commitment to learning by educating and preparing students to become responsible citizens and contributing members of society.

-The teacher population of 50 teachers has stayed relatively flat over five years.
+The teacher population of 50 teachers has declined by 26% over five years.

 |East Arkansas Community College||(AR) Community College Avg.|